sketchplugins/plugin-directory/README.md

 - [Symbol Browser](http://symbol-browser.pratikshah.website), by Pratik Shah: A new way to browse your symbols.
 Make the most of your Design System by bringing symbols and UI Sticker sheet together.
 - [Axure for Sketch](https://www.axure.com/axure-sketch-plugin), by Axure Software Solutions Inc.: Easily copy design elements to Axure RP or publish artboards directly to Axure Cloud.
 - [MockingBot](https://modao.cc/sketch), by MockingBot: MockingBot Sketch Plugin, Your sweet Sketch companion making your handoff process more efficient than ever
-- [Above the Fold by Visualeyes](https://www.visualeyes.design/tools/above-the-fold), by VisualEyes: Mark your designs with a layer that indicates where is the Above the Fold portion.
 - [Design Systems](https://github.com/ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
 - [Whale Kit](https://github.com/jingwhale/whale-kit), by jingwhale:
 - [Primary Sync](https://github.com/Primary-app/primary-sync), by Primary: Sync your Sketch designs 💎 with Primary's user flows and design documents.